eleanor-k/ledgible/README.md

 ## Contributing

-All contributions shall be licensed under GPLv3 or later unless an existing file is explicitly licensed otherwise or with the permission of the project maintainer.
+All contributions shall be licensed under GPLv3 or later, except to comply with the license of an existing file in the repository or with the permission of the project maintainer.
 The `./commit.sh` script in the repository should be run in order to ensure the commit meets expectations.

 ### `./commit.sh` Requirements